tamaskenez/no-raii-benchmark/README.md

 |Heap deallocations:|      43046719   |          997
 |   Bytes allocated:|      1205.308MB |     1033.912MB

 Region-based memory management can be simulated in C++.
-One can even use std containers without overhead supplying user-defined allocators.
+One can even use std containers without overhead using user-defined allocators.
 Probably it gets ugly pretty quickly.

     {
         Pool pool;